 As the name suggests, the Piraeus Port Hotel is perfectly located for access to the ferry port.
 In fact, it is just a 7-minute walk away from it.

 Rooms are simple yet comfortable and tastefully decorated.
-Rooms feature complimentary toiletries and excellent views of the sea.
+Each room and suite features complimentary toiletries and excellent views of the sea.

 Faros, I, Piraeus

 Disclaimer: This guide may contain affiliate links.
 In other words, if you make a purchase through some of the links included on this page, I will obtain a small amount of commission at no extra cost to you.
-This aids me in managing High Heels and a Backpack and in continuing to provide free travel advice about Athens.
 Thank you for your understanding.